ganesh250684/TerraformAI-Docs/samples/azure_ai_report.md

 ```
 + name                      = "hub-to-spoke"
 ```
-→ A new name is being assigned to the virtual network peering.
+→ A new peering connection named "hub-to-spoke" will be created.

 ```
 + resource_group_name       = module.hub.azurerm_resource_group.hub.name
 ```
-→ This specifies the resource group where the peering will be created.
+→ The resource group for this peering will be set to the hub's resource group.

 ```
 + virtual_network_name      = module.hub.azurerm_virtual_network.hub_vnet.name
 ```
-→ This indicates the virtual network that will be involved in the peering.
+→ This peering will connect to the hub's virtual network.

 ```
 + remote_virtual_network_id = module.spoke.azurerm_virtual_network.spoke_vnet.id
 ```
-→ This sets the remote virtual network ID for the peering connection.
+→ The remote virtual network ID will be linked to the spoke's virtual network.

 ```
 + allow_forwarded_traffic   = true
 ```
-→ Forwarded traffic is allowed through this peering connection.
+→ Forwarded traffic will be allowed through this peering.

 ```
 + allow_gateway_transit     = true
 ```
-→ Gateway transit is enabled, allowing the hub to route traffic to the spoke.
+→ Gateway transit will be enabled for this peering.

 ```
 + use_remote_gateways       = false
 ```
-→ This peering will not use remote gateways.
+→ Remote gateways will not be used in this configuration.

 **Details**
 - **Name**: hub-to-spoke
 - **Resource Group**: module.hub.azurerm_resource_group.hub.name
 - **Virtual Network**: module.hub.azurerm_virtual_network.hub_vnet.name
+- **Remote Virtual Network**: module.spoke.azurerm_virtual_network.spoke_vnet.id

 **Impact Assessment**
-The creation of this virtual network peering will enable seamless communication between the hub and spoke networks.
-This facilitates resource sharing and improves network efficiency.
-There are minimal risks associated with this addition, as it enhances connectivity without altering existing configurations.
+This change establishes a peering connection between the hub and spoke virtual networks, enabling seamless communication between resources in both networks.
+This is crucial for distributed applications that require interconnectivity.

 **Use Cases Enabled:**
-- Improved resource access between different network segments.
+- Cross-network resource access
-- Enhanced network performance through direct peering.
+- Enhanced application performance through reduced latency

 **Benefits**
-- Simplifies network architecture.
+- Improved network architecture
-- Reduces latency for inter-network communication.
+- Simplified management of inter-VNet traffic

 ### 2. ✅ azurerm_virtual_network_peering - Spoke to Hub Peering

 - **Resource**: `azurerm_virtual_network_peering.spoke_to_hub`
 - **Action**: ADD
 - **Risk Level**: 🟢 LOW